 The game played similar to Street Fighter Alpha, but with the addition of side-stepping (albeit only as an aesthetic element of certain specials; unlike, say, Tekken, it was not a universal mechanic), guard-breaking attacks that makes the opponent temporarily dizzy, and special moves and Super Combos that can be cancelled into other Super Combos.

-In 1998, Street Fighter EX2 was released and added Excel Combos, custom combos similar to the ones seen in the Alpha series.
+In 1998, Street Fighter EX2 was released and added Excel Combos ("Excel" being an abbreviation for "Extra Cancel"), Custom Combos similar to the ones seen in the Alpha series.
 This game also marks the first time that a Street Fighter game within its own sub-series removes characters from the roster as Akuma, Sakura, M. Bison, Cycloid β, Cycloid γ, Pullum, Darun, Allen, and Blair were cut.
 In their place came Street Fighter II veterans Blanka and Vega and four newcomers:

 - Hayate, Japanese swordsman